Generators linked to carbon monoxide poisoning deaths in wake of Hurricane Laura

 LAKE CHARLES, La.
 (WAFB) - The number of deaths linked to Hurricane Laura continues to grow due to the use of generators.

 As of Friday, Aug.
-28, officials confirm six people have died from carbon monoxide poisoning.
-Five deaths came from one household.
+28, Governor Edwards confirms that five people have died from carbon monoxide poisoning.

-During a news conference, Calcasieu Parish officials warned residents about this disturbing trend.
-Calcasieu is not safe for residents at the moment and anyone who is trying to come back to the area to stay should understand that the area’s infrastructure cannot support them.
-There is little to nothing in the way of stores, gas, electricity, and water.
+In a tweet by the Louisiana Department of Health, two more people from Allen Parish have died from carbon monoxide poisoning from a generator.

+Bringing the total number of deaths to 12, 7 total from carbon monoxide poisoning.

 Copyright 2020 WAFB.
 All rights reserved.